Cyclone Gabrielle: New Zealand

-Relief
+Emergency response and relief

+On 14 February 2023, the Minister for Emergency Management (Kieran McAnulty) declared a National State of Emergency.
+The New Zealand Defence Force deployed three NH90 helicopters with Army personnel, Police, and FENZ to rescue trapped residents from rooftops and flood water in Esk Valley, Hastings, and wider Hawke's bay.
+This was the third National State of Emergency in New Zealand's history.
 The National Emergency Management Agency deployed 60 Starlink Internet devices while the Royal New Zealand Navy dispatched HMNZS Canterbury with supplies and equipment to build temporary bridges.
 On 17 February, Australia sent a team of 25 impact assessment experts to aid with disaster relief in New Zealand at the request of the New Zealand Government.
 The Royal Australian Air Force deployed a C-130 Hercules as part of the international relief effort.
 The New Zealand Government accepted an offer of help from Fiji.
 It took until 14 June before all state highways in the Hawke's Bay and Gisborne regions were reopened.

 On 23 February, the New Zealand Police said they had conducted 507 prevention activities in the North Island's Eastern District on 22 February including reassurance patrols.
 During that time, they received 597 calls from the public including six burglary reports, 11 unlawful takings, and 38 family harm incidents.
 Police said they had arrested 59 people (42 in Hawke's Bay and 17 in Gisborne) for various offences including car conversion, serious assaults, burglary, and disorder.
 The police deployed 145 additional staff and an Eagle helicopter to the Eastern District.